 Mandatory Electronic Payments.
-As of January 1, 2009, taxpayers subject to the Personal Income Tax Law are required to remit all payments electronically once an estimated tax or extension payment exceeding \$20,000 is made, or upon the filing of an original return with a total tax liability over \$80,000 for any taxable year that begins on or after January 1, 2009.
+Taxpayers subject to the Personal Income Tax Law are required to remit all payments electronically once an estimated tax or extension payment exceeding \$20,000 is made, or upon the filing of an original return with a total tax liability over \$80,000.
 Once the threshold is met, all subsequent payments regardless of amount, tax type, or taxable year must be remitted electronically.
 Individuals that do not send the payment electronically will be subject to a one percent noncompliance penalty.
 A taxpayer may request a waiver of the electronic payment requirement under certain circumstances.
-[AB 1389 (Assembly Budget Committee) Chapter 751, Statutes of 2008.]